 For the first 3 years after the cores are collected they will be under the responsibility of the Principal Scientist who will ensure their storage at +4oC (with the exception of cores that need to be kept frozen) and careful maintenance.
 The repository will provide storage tubes where possible.

 Three years after collection (or sooner subject to Principal Scientist agreement) the cores will be transferred to the BOSCORF repository where they will be stored at +4oC.
 Cores will be kept at the repository indefinitely or until they have been used up.

-BAS cores may be retained at the BAS site in Cambridge if they are still being worked on.
-They will normally be transferred to BOSCORF between 5 and 10 years after collection.
+Principle Scientist’s cores may be retained at their home institution for the duration of the funded project.
+They will normally be transferred to BOSCORF between 3 and 5 years after collection.

 2. Core logging

 BOSCORF will provide a suite of core logging instruments.
 Whole core and/or split core logging will be carried out on suitable cores as soon as possible after core collection at the request of the Principal Scientist.
 In some cases, especially where cores are to be split at sea, this may be completed on the ship.
 In other cases it will be achieved at BOSCORF or the establishment of the Principal Scientist.